Vadiml1024/miniCA/README.md

 ## Using miniCA

+### Initializing miniCA: `miniCA init -r DIR`

+To initialize miniCA run miniCA init -r DIR, where `DIR` points to a directory to hold the CA files.
+This initializes a root CA in `$DIR/root`, and an intermediate.

+This also creates the root certificate in `$DIR/root.pem`.

+Note: You can skip explicite initialization of miniCA; all commands that need a CA will initialize it when needed.

 ### Generate a key pair: `miniCA generate`

 The `miniCA generate` command allows to generate a private/pubkey pair, and